 Florida property owners are legally obligated to keep their premises safe, especially for invited customers.
 In areas with known crime problems, this may include providing adequate security measures.
 If you were hurt because of inadequate or negligent security on property owned by another person or company, you may have a right to seek compensation for your harm.
-The injury attorneys at Cecere Santana have assisted many Fort Lauderdale residents and other individuals throughout Florida in exploring their options and asserting their rights.Seeking Compensation from a Negligent Property Owner
+The injury attorneys at Cecere Santana, PA have assisted many Fort Lauderdale residents and other individuals throughout Florida in exploring their options and asserting their rights.Seeking Compensation from a Negligent Property Owner

 If you were hurt on premises owned by another party due to inadequate security, you may be able to sue the property owner for its negligence.
 These types of cases often originate in parking garages, apartments, or shopping malls.